Quantum Key Distribution with a Negatively Charged Quantum Dot Single-Photon Source: Introduction

-Another significant development is twin-field quantum key distribution (TF-QKD), which makes it possible to overcome the basic linear rate-distance constraint for point-to-point QKD ~\cite{ref26}.
-TF-QKD allows for much greater operating distances by achieving a key rate that scales with the square root of channel transmittance rather than linearly by interfering weak optical beams from two distant users at an untrusted central station.
+Another significant development is measurement-device-independent quantum key distribution (MDIQKD) alongside twin-field quantum key distribution (TF-QKD) ~\cite{ref33, ref34}.
+Notably, TF-QKD addresses the fundamental linear rate-distance constraint that impacts point-to-point QKD ~\cite{ref34}.
+Specifically, TF-QKD allows for much greater operating distances by achieving a key rate that scales with the square root of channel transmittance, rather than linearly, through the interference of weak optical beams from two distant users at an untrusted central station.
 But TF-QKD's weak coherent states are vulnerable to PNS assaults once more.
 These vulnerabilities are eliminated by integrating the decoy-state approach with TF-QKD, which offers precise estimation of single-photon contributions.
-Without using quantum repeaters, secure key distribution over fiber lines longer than 800 km has been made possible via decoy-state TF-QKD and its variations ~\cite{ref27,ref28,ref29,ref30}.
+Without using quantum repeaters, secure key distribution over fiber lines longer than 800 km has been made possible via decoy-state TF-QKD and its variations ~\cite{ref35,ref36,ref37,ref38}.